 That equated to $12,350 worth of costs per person.
 A great deal of the sum the US invests in health care is often used to compensate for health insurance claims.
 But, medicare fraud and abuse statistics suggest that there is a high number of fraudulent claims.

 As false claims, frauds, and abuse may cost up to $300 million, one can’t help but conclude that such false claims are highly expensive, regardless of the fact they might make up only a small portion.

 13. The US government spendings on healthcare will be $6.2 trillion in 2028.

-National expenditure on healthcare increased by 4.6% in 2018, amounting to $3.6 trillion.
-Out of that amount, $750.2 billion and $597.4 billion were assigned to Medicare and Medicaid respectively.
+National expenditure on healthcare amounted to $1.2 trillion in 2019.
+Out of that amount, $644 billion and $427 billion were assigned to Medicare and Medicaid & the Children’s Health Insurance Program, respectively.

 In 2028, the national spendings are expected to reach a whopping $6.2 trillion, so the cost of Medicare fraud shouldn’t be discounted.

 14. Fraud and abuse comprise between 3% and 10% of total healthcare spendings.

 The National Healthcare Anti-Fraud Association estimates that health care scams incur billions of dollars of losses every year, as much as 10% of annual healthcare spendings.
 In figures, this can equal to over $300 billion every year.
 This can lead to higher premiums, reduced benefits, and out-of-pocket costs for clients.